MarkusH/talk-orm/examples.rst

     <QuerySet [{'first_name': 'Lisa', 'book_count': 56}, {'first_name': 'David', 'book_count': 53}, ...]>

 I'm well aware that this is a lot to digest and understand.
-The Django documentation has a `whole chapter on aggrgations`_ that I can highly recommend to read through and have a look at whenever you need to deal with aggregations and annotations, because I haven't even covered half of it.
+The Django documentation has a `whole chapter on aggregations`_ that I can highly recommend to read through and have a look at whenever you need to deal with aggregations and annotations, because I haven't even covered half of it.

 Top-k selects
 =============